akmiccom/English_grammar_in_use/瞬間英作文01_English.md

 48. My son is a college student.
 49. Are your wife a nurse?
 50. Are her eyes blue?
 No, they aren't.
+51. Who is this girl?
+She is my sister.
+52. Who is that boy?
+He is Robert.
+53. Who are those men?
+They are my dad and brother.
+54. Who are those Women?
+They are my mom and sister.
+55. Who is that tall man?
+He is Mr. Brown.
+56. Who is taht beautiful woman?
+She is Ms. Smith.
+57. Who are you?
+I'm John Green.
+58. Who am I?
+You are my daughter.
+59. Who are they?
+They are my frineds.
+60. Who are they?
+They are my students.